Gidea Park

 Gidea Park (/ˈɡɪdiə/) is a neighbourhood in the east of Romford in the London Borough of Havering, south-east England.

-Predominantly affluent and residential, it was historically within the county of Essex and saw significant expansion in the early 20th century with exhibitions of housing and town planning (the first being known as Romford Garden Suburb) and the construction of a railway station on the main line out from Liverpool Street in the City of London.
+Predominantly an affluent and residential area, it was historically located in the county of Essex.
+It saw significant expansion in the early 20th century, with exhibitions of housing and town planning (the first being known as Romford Garden Suburb) and the construction of a railway station on the main line out from London Liverpool Street station.

 Locale

 Gidea Park is approximately 15 mi east of Charing Cross and 1 mi east of Romford town centre.

 It is south-west of the Gallows Corner junction where the A12, A127 and A118 roads meet.

 Harold Wood is to the east of Gidea Park, Ardleigh Green and Emerson Park are to the south-east, and Hornchurch is to the south.

 History

 Early history

 Thomas Cooke, a Suffolk man who became London Mayor in 1462, was granted a Royal Charter for Royal Liberty of Havering-atte-Bower, which enabled him to build a country house, which he named "Geddy Hall".
 The word "geddy" was so named after the lake and its livestock; ged (meaning pike) and ea (water).
 The house remained unfinished for at least a century, because of his numerous incarcerations in the Tower of London for high treason.
 Upon his death in 1478, the estate was passed down through the Cooke family and eventually to his great-grandson, Anthony Cooke, who was a tutor for Edward VI.
 After a brief period abroad, Anthony returned to Havering-atte-Bower and completed the building of Geddy Hall, which later became Gidea Hall.

 In 1657, the hall and its grounds were sold to Richard Emes, a local businessman, for £9,000.
 Upon the Restoration, the estate was bought back by the Crown and passed through the ownerships of various nobilities, before eventually being sold through public auction, shortly before the Coronation of Queen Victoria.